Your basket is currently empty!

 I only found out because I’m catching up on my reading (now that Stress Free Dinner Parties is on the market), and one of the services I subscribe to commented on a political party’s choice to have their formal “celebratory” dinner in a men’s club that women can only access when brought in by their husbands.

-And the Prime Minister is claiming this as some kind of equality victory when it doesn’t in fact, change anything – the women attending dinner will not be permitted to access the club after the function.
+And the Prime Minister is claiming this as some kind of equality victory when it doesn’t in fact, change anything – the women attending the dinner will not be permitted to access the club after the function.

-It is a little disappointing to not have known about the day earlier, but I suppose with politicians continuing to say and do stupid things, cocaine addicted athletes, and Australians on death row in Indonesia there has been a lot of competition for air time.
+It’s a little disappointing to not have known about the day earlier, but I suppose with politicians continuing to say and do stupid things, cocaine addicted athletes, and Australians on death row in Indonesia there has been a lot of competition for air time.

 Though there has been Parliamentary debate about domestic violence, and how SOMETHING needs to be done.